 The Roth Solo 401k is the best retirement plan for self-employed and small business owners.
 With the potential increase of federal and state income tax rates, the ability to generate tax-free returns from your IRA investments is the last surviving legal tax shelter.

 With this plan, you can make almost any type of investment tax-free.
 This includes real estate, tax liens, precious metals and more.
 You can also continue to make traditional investments, like stocks, bonds and mutual funds.
 When you reach age 59 1/2, you’ll have the ability to live off your Roth 401(k) assets without having to pay tax.

 Look at the Roth Solo 401k this way: if you start contributions in your 40s and generate a modest rate of return, you may have over $1 million tax-free when you retire.
 With a Solo Roth 401(k), you have options.
-You can:
+A Solo Roth 401(k) has the following benefits: